 A while back, I decided to start a campaign called #MetsMonday.
 I know the name isn’t that great, but I thought something simple and easy to remember was the best way to go – well, for me anyway.
 And of course, Monday is not the only day I (or others) think about metastatic disease.
 And obviously if you or a loved one has been diagnosed with mets, it’s a topic on your mind 24/7.

-As far as I’m concerned any kind of breast cancer advocacy isn’t really advocacy at all without including mets advocacy and of course, as I mentioned, it’s not really about one day.
-But setting aside one day each week to really focus on mets advocacy is something that matters to me and hopefully to you.
+As far as I’m concerned, any kind of breast cancer advocacy isn’t really advocacy at all without including mets advocacy, and of course, as I mentioned, it’s not really about one day.
+But setting aside one day each week to really focus on metastatic breast cancer advocacy is something that matters to me and hopefully to you too.

-Thankfully, there finally seems to be lots more talk and lots more sharing about metastatic disease going on these days and it’s about time!
-Maybe at least the fear or hesitancy to talk about it has lessened.
+Thankfully, there finally seems to be lots more talk about metastatic disease going on these days, and it’s about time!
+Maybe at least the fear or hesitancy to talk about it has lessened in recent years.

 This is why we must keep metastatic breast cancer research off the back burner and instead set it right up there front and center with the research dial set on high.
 Let’s turn up the heat!

-What could be easier than joining me in my Mets Monday campaign?
+What could be easier than joining me every #MetsMonday?